tahira4/Project1-File-Processing-System/README.md

 The study shows that for smaller-scale text processing tasks, Multiprocessing Only is preferable due to its simplicity, speed, and effective parallelism.
 Multithreading, while sharing memory within a process, can introduce thread management and synchronization overhead, potentially reducing efficiency in I/O-bound tasks.

 ### Future Considerations
+For future I will consider to add error handling in shared memory usage and setup.
 For larger datasets or tasks that are computationally intensive, further exploration of multiprocessing combined with optimized multithreading may yield better results.
 Additional optimizations, such as load balancing across threads and tuning thread management, could also improve efficiency in multithreading-based approaches.

 This project has provided valuable insights into the trade-offs between multiprocessing and multithreading, especially in contexts where both CPU and I/O operations are involved.